6.8 Media literacy and safe use of new media

 Examples of new resources and campaigns from 2020:

-‘SHARED’ (DELT) is a project from SIC DK about preventing and reducing online sexual harassment among young people by strengthening young people’s social-digital skills in being able to interact with intimate images online.
+An example of an awareness material is ‘SHARED’ (DELT) from 2019.
+It is a project from SIC DK about preventing and reducing online sexual harassment among young people by strengthening young people’s social-digital skills in being able to interact with intimate images online.
 As part of the project, the book ‘SHARED’ was published.
 It gives an insight into how online sharing without consent can affect the individual – and an entire youth generation.
-As part of SHARED, teaching material and courses are provided that address the problem.

 As a part of the National Cyber and Information Security Strategy 2018-2021 (NCIS), a new theme has been established on the national education platform EMU.
 Here, educators can find articles, courses and tools that can support and inspire them in their work on cybersecurity and digital judgment.